MicrochipTech/adg_fpga_reconfiguration/readme.md

         * Prepare the SDCARD by copying the generated DAT files that will be used by DirectC, each filename should start with the associated button:
             * For PB0 : PB0_[...].dat
             * For PB1 : PB1_[...].dat
+        * Connect the I/O1 Xplained Pro Extension Kit on connector J25 of the SAMRH71-EK board.

 ---